How Ertzberg automates 90% of its reception tasks with Bringme’s digital reception

 Even with two receptionists at his side, often Frédéric had his hands full when someone was on leave or sick.
 “More than once I had visitors registering at the reception while I answered phone calls or signed for receipt of parcels.
 It was not conducive to the visitor experience.”

 Today, Ertzberg takes a totally different approach to the reception situation.
-All the companies renting in the building use Bringme’s virtual receptionist, and this automates up to 90% of all the front desk tasks.
+All the companies renting in the building use Bringme’s digital reception, and this automates up to 90% of all the front desk tasks.

 “Hybrid working increased the unpredictability of who was in the office and who was not.
-Couriers and suppliers now deliver their parcels themselves to the Bringme Box.
-The colleagues can then pick them up at a time that suits them.
+Couriers and suppliers now deliver their parcels to the Bringme Box.
+Employees can then pick them up at a time that suits them.
 I no longer have to intervene, and I still have the reassurance that the parcels will find their way to the right person.”

 Higher efficiency, increased safety

-The virtual receptionist also ensures the reception is more efficient and professional.
+The digital reception also ensures the front desk is more efficient and professional.
 “Visitors can register using a QR code, go through a flow independently, and receive a visitor badge.
 The host will then receive a notification that the visitor is waiting.
 I no longer need to intervene in this.
 It is also very handy to be able to see who is in the building.
 This is vital in the event of an evacuation in emergencies.”